First steps

 Our story in motion

-Now that you know a bit more about who we are, we invite you to watch our institutional video.
-It captures, in images, the essence of Ideal Work: dedication, innovation, and respect for those who wear our uniforms.
-Since 1974, we’ve evolved with a focus on protection, well-being, and the worker’s identity—always aligned with today’s needs and looking to the future.
+Now that you know a little more about who we are, we invite you to watch our institutional video.
+It translates, in images, the essence of Ideal Work: dedication, innovation, and respect for those who wear our uniforms.